aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/6-observability/1-using-ebf-sdk/index.en.md

 ```
 ::::

-In the SSM shell, Run the below command to dump all ebpf program related data
+In the SSM shell, Run the below command to load all eBPF programs managed by Network Policy Agent.

 ```bash
 sudo /opt/cni/bin/aws-eks-na-cli ebpf progs